emqx/emqx-docs/en_US/modules/jwt_authentication.md

 JWT ACL engine will prohibit all operations after the deadline specified in `exp` JWT claim, so a client with an expired JWT has to reconnect with a fresh JWT.

-To make ACL rules valid forever, a client may not provide `exp` claim at all.
+To make ACL rules valid forever, a client may omit the `exp` claim.

 ::: warning
 1. Using long-living JWTs is not considered secure.